-Schedule: Simply means the amount of time required for the completion of the job, which is, of course, proportional to the effort put.
-It is measured in the units of time such as weeks, months.
+Schedule: Simply means the amount of time required for the completion of the job, which is, of course, proportional to the effort put in.
+It is measured in the units of time such as weeks, and months.

-- Semi-detached – A software project is said to be a Semi-detached type if the vital characteristics such as team-size, experience, knowledge of the various programming environment lie in between that of organic and Embedded.
+Semi-detached – A software project is said to be a Semi-detached type if the vital characteristics such as team size, experience, and knowledge of the various programming environment lie in between that of organic and Embedded.
 The projects classified as Semi-Detached are comparatively less familiar and difficult to develop compared to the organic ones and require more experience and better guidance and creativity.
-Eg: Compilers or different Embedded Systems can be considered of Semi-Detached type.
+Eg: Compilers or different Embedded Systems can be considered of Semi-Detached types.

 The above formula is used for the cost estimation of for the basic COCOMO model, and also is used in the subsequent models.
 The constant values a,b,c and d for the Basic Model for the different categories of system: